Bram-Hub/aris/README.md

     # The private key for the above certificate.
 If this is not specified here of on the command line the server will run in self signing mode
     key <key-file-path>
     ```
-4. Run the aris-configdb command and follow the prompts to configure the database and start the server
+4. Setup the database and start the server.

-    ```
+    Note: The aris-configdb command exists to simplify this process.
+Otherwise follow the steps listed below.

-    sudo aris-configdb
+    1.
-    ```
+    2.

 5. Run the aris-adduser command and follow the prompts to create an instructor on the server for access through the standard interface
     ```
     sudo aris-adduser